Tom Servo: Overview

 Servo's appearance has changed over time.
-In the pilot for MST3K, the robot who would become Servo was named "Beeper", who just spoke in beeps that only Crow could understand (similar to R2-D2 and C-3PO from the Star Wars films).
+In the pilot for MST3K, the robot who would become Servo was named "Beeper", who just spoke in beeps that only Crow could understand (similar to R2-D2 from the Star Wars films).
 He was an all-silver robot vaguely shaped like the ultimate Servo, with funnel-shaped shoulders, silver rubber tube arms, a plastic flowerpot for a hoverskirt, and a small fishbowl for a head.
 He was renamed 'Servo' after a vending machine called the Servotron.
 The character was absent in K01: Invaders from the Deep, but re-appeared again for the remainder of the KTMA series as the now-familiar Servo puppet with the gumball machine head in K02: Revenge of the Mysterons from Mars.

 In Season 1 on the Comedy Channel, he was given a red color, longer black tube arms, squared white shoulders, a different hoverskirt, and the Carousel Snack Dispenser gumball machine head with a white beak.
 Around episode 105: The Corpse Vanishes, Servo's head was replaced with a slightly modified version of his "Carousel" head.
 The "neck" was slightly wider and the beak (now silver at this point) appeared smaller.
 This version of Servo's head would be used for the remainder of Season 1.
 For Season 2, the black tubing used for his arms was replaced by a pair of small silver springs and the more familiar Carousel Dispenser head design (KTMA/pre episode 105) returned with a silver beak.
 This physical form was pretty much the same throughout the remainder of the series, save for a brief flirtation (during episodes #205: Rocket Attack USA and #206: Ring of Terror) with a slim cylindrical gumball-machine head to try to reduce the screen area Servo's head obscured.
 It was introduced as a "haircut" that Joel gave Servo, but was quickly abandoned.
 By mid season 3 an extra cap from another Carousel Dispenser was added just below the "bubble" making Tom's head appear slightly taller and slimmer.
 Briefly in early season 4, Servo's white hands were changed to beige before returning to white after only a few episodes.
 During a host segment in the Sci-Fi era, he briefly acquired the body of a "beautiful butterfly."